ACADEMICS

 3rd Grade

 In third grade, stories about farming and nature, as well as ancient Hebrew stories/Creation stories from all over the world, form the background for the language arts curriculum.
 It’s also the year of practical math.
 The children begin to build on the skills they have acquired during the past two years.
 They are expected to know the multiplication tables by heart, standards of measure, and telling time.
+3rd graders learn about and create miniature primitive dwellings.

 4th Grade